Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 ## Overview

 HDRP vegetation instancer is a unity project whose goal is to bring vegetation details into unity terrains.
 All objects are proceduraly placed on the terrain without requiring any data saving.
 This makes the project very lightweight.
 Assets (like ferns) come from the Unity HDRP Terrain tools.
+Although the provided shaders work with HDRP, this project can work with URP as long as you provide your own shaders.
+To generate your shaders, see "How to get GPU indirect instancing capable shaders ?".

 It consists in 2 main scripts :